Gatusko/StudyNotes/Arrays/QuickSelect.md

 Best if that Pointer is select by a Random Value then iterate from  `left pointer to right pointer-1 ` then move the Pointer to the correct pivot value.
-The Pivot Value will start with 0 and move on when match the condition.
+The Pivot Value will start with 0 and move on when match the condition of currentNumOfArray is less than our Pointer
 # Code

 ```java